ataraxao/drex/Cooperative_Wealth_Agreement.md

 Nothing in this Agreement creates an obligation for either Party to maintain any personal relationship, shared household, living arrangement, or companionship.
 Either Party may terminate this Agreement as provided herein.

 ### 1.4 No Employment; No Services; No Meretricious Consideration
-The Parties intend this Agreement to be a financial governance arrangement.
+The Parties intend this Agreement to be a financial governance arrangement only.
 It is not wages, employment compensation, or payment for services.
 No part of this Agreement is consideration for sexual relations, romantic companionship, or personal intimacy.

-### 1.5 No Funding Obligation; No Reliance
+### 1.5 No Funding Obligation; No Reliance; No Arrears
 Except as expressly stated in a signed amendment, neither Party is obligated to fund the Vehicle Account.
 Any references to target or intended contributions are non-binding.
 Neither Party may claim reliance damages, expectation damages, arrears, or “promised payments” based solely on the other Party’s decision to fund or not fund the Vehicle Account.

 ### 1.6 Scope Boundary (Not Household / Not Support)
 This Agreement governs only the establishment, control, allocation mechanics, liquidity mechanics, and termination unwind of the Vehicle Account (and any Joint Assets purchased with Vehicle Account funds).
-This Agreement does not govern living arrangements, household budgeting, personal support, or relationship expectations, and any such matters (if addressed) are handled only in separate written side letters that are not incorporated into this Agreement unless this Agreement expressly states otherwise.
+This Agreement does not govern living arrangements, household budgeting, personal support, or relationship expectations, and any such matters (if addressed) are handled only in separate written instruments that are not incorporated into this Agreement unless this Agreement expressly states otherwise.

 ### 1.7 Mutual Consideration; Governance-Only (Non-Service)
-In consideration of the mutual covenants and dispute-resolution, notice, and non-recourse commitments herein, each Party agrees to be bound by this Agreement’s governance mechanics once operative, including: (a) notice and anti-evasion provisions (Article II), (b) arbitration and enforcement provisions (Article VIII), (c) non-recourse limitation (Section 4.7), and (d) reporting cooperation provisions (Article IX), to the maximum extent permitted by law.
+In consideration of the mutual covenants, dispute-resolution, notice, non-recourse, and scope-limiting commitments herein, each Party agrees to be bound by this Agreement’s governance mechanics once operative, including: (a) notice and anti-evasion provisions (Article II), (b) arbitration and enforcement provisions (Article VIII), (c) non-recourse limitation (Section 4.7), (d) mutual release and scope lock (Section 1.9), and (e) reporting cooperation provisions (Article IX), to the maximum extent permitted by law.

 ### 1.8 No Tax Characterization Promise
 The Parties acknowledge that tax characterization and reporting depend on facts and law.
 Nothing in this Agreement is a promise, representation, or guarantee that any transfer, distribution, or allocation under this Agreement will be treated as a “gift,” “income,” “compensation,” “support,” “partnership distribution,” or any other specific characterization for tax purposes.

+### 1.9 Mutual Release; Scope Lock (To the Maximum Extent Permitted by Law)
+(a) **Mutual Release (Relationship-Adjacent Claims).** To the maximum extent permitted by applicable law, each Party releases and waives any claim against the other Party’s separate property arising out of or relating to the Parties’ personal relationship (if any), including any claim styled as implied contract, quasi-contract, unjust enrichment, reliance/expectation damages, or “support-like” relief, except for claims (i) expressly arising under this Agreement and payable solely from the Vehicle Account (and Joint Assets purchased with Vehicle Account funds), or (ii) arising from fraud or intentional misappropriation.

+(b) **No Expansion of Remedies.** The Parties intend that remedies for disputes relating to this Agreement are limited to: (i) specific performance and injunctive relief to preserve or implement the Vehicle Account mechanics; (ii) distribution holdback and release of undisputed amounts; and (iii) in-pool true-ups/setoffs expressly permitted herein.
+No Party may seek damages or recovery against the other Party’s separate property for any entitlement claimed under this Agreement.

+(c) **Mandatory Carveouts Preserved.** Nothing in this Section limits any non-waivable rights, including rights of third parties, or any child-related statutory rights/obligations that cannot be waived by private agreement.

 ---